4

 A decision-support lane for buyers who need to know whether the evidence is strong enough to act on before the conversation becomes emotional and chaotic.

-These are the verification lanes most likely to shorten the path from adjacent trust intent into a more deliberate next step.
+These are the verification lanes most likely to shorten the path from trust questions into a clearer next step.

 A focused lane for buyers who need to separate fake-profile fear from real evidence before the case drifts into panic or broad identity searching.